Filename encoding and interoperability problems

 CommandException: Invalid Unicode path encountered ('dir1/dir2/file_name_with_\xf6n_bad_chars'). gsutil cannot proceed with such files present.
 Please remove or rename this file and try again.

 Note that the invalid Unicode characters have been hex-encoded in this error message because otherwise trying to print them would result in another error.

 If you encounter such an error you can either remove the problematic file(s) or try to rename them and re-run the command.
 If you have a modest number of such files the simplest thing to do is to think of a different name for the file and manually rename the file (using local filesystem tools).
-If you have too many files for that to be practical you can use a tool to convert the old character encoding to UTF-8.
-One such tool is native2ascii.
+If you have too many files for that to be practical, you can use a bulk rename tool or script.

 Unicode errors for valid Unicode filepaths can be caused by lack of Python locale configuration on Linux and Mac OSes.
 If your file paths are Unicode and you get encoding errors, ensure the LANG environment variable is set correctly.
 Typically, the LANG variable should be set to something like "en_US.UTF-8" or "de_DE.UTF-8".

 Note also that there's no restriction on the character encoding used in file content - it can be UTF-8, a different encoding, or non-character data (like audio or video content).
 The gsutil UTF-8 character encoding requirement applies only to filenames.

 Using Unicode Filenames On Windows

 Windows support for Unicode in the command shell (cmd.exe or powershell) is somewhat painful, because Windows uses a Windows-specific character encoding called cp1252.
 To use Unicode characters you need to run this command in the command shell before the first time you use gsutil in that shell: